 19. Wander the streets of Imerovigli town

-- How To Get To Imerovigli: Imerovigli is only 2km away of Fira and there is a local bus that can quickly take you there.
+- How to Get to Imerovigli: Imerovigli is only 2km away from Fira, and a local bus can quickly take you there.
 Alternatively, you can just take the main road from Fira to Oia and park at the main square of Imerovigli.
-It’s about 5 mins drive from Fira but to be honest you can even walk From Fira. it’s about 25 mins walk.
+It’s about a 5-minute drive from Fira, but to be honest, you can even walk from Fira.
+It’s about a 25-minute walk.

 - Imerovigli on Google Maps